AndyyDev06/AiBud/README.md

-# WebDev Assistant
+# AIBud

-A modern React application that provides AI-powered assistance for web development.
+A modern React application that provides a friendly AI assistant.
 Built with React, Vite, Tailwind CSS, and integrated with Ollama for local AI inference.

+## About the Creator

+AIBud was created by **Andrew Brown**, a solo founder from America.
+It's a passion project with the goal of helping the world have more access to AI.

 ## 🚀 Features